At Midland Cardio Vascular Services our Misson Statement is:

-There is a cafe in the reception area where visitors can purchase tea and coffee.
-There is a small range of slices and muffins available.
+There is a cafe in the reception area where visitors can purchase tea, coffee, and drinks.
+There is also a small range of slices, muffins and food available.

-- Medications: Please bring all your medications with you.
+- Medications: Please bring ALL your current daily medications with you (including any over the counter medications).
 If you are diabetic please bring your insulin and diabetes test kit.

 - Walking aids.